jfreboud/jfreboud.github.io/_posts/2021-08-09-loss-function.markdown

 ## The Loss function

-The systematic way of telling the $ model $ what is right or wrong is the $ Loss function $.
+The systematic way of telling the $ model $ what is right or wrong is the $ Loss $ function.

 This $ Loss $ function is defined by the developer.
 It is a function of two variables: $ X $ (as every $ layer $) and